khazaei/vision-hist/README.md

 WEIGHT_DECAY = 0.01
 ```

-The SGD optimizer mentioned above didn't train.
-I used an AdamW optimizer which scales the gradient by the RMS value
+The SGD optimizer mentioned earlier did not perform effectively in training.
+Instead, I switched to the AdamW optimizer,
+which scales the gradient by its RMS value before updating.
+Using this optimizer, along with the appropriate
-before the update.
-Using this optimizer and the hyperparameters, I was able to achieve a 78% accuracy on the test data.
+hyperparameters, I achieved a 78% accuracy on the test data.

 ```
 Epoch: 400 	Step: 14770 	Loss: 0.2250 	Acc: 93.75 %